masgalascharles/Snake-DQN-From-Scratch/README.md

 Leaky ReLU activation

 State representation:
 - When the game is reset, the snake now starts with a random length from 2 to 221 (I got 221 from `environment.size ** 2 / 2`, so the snake could start at a length from 2 to half of the environment's area).
 It also starts in a random position, not just the center.
-This ensures the agent is exposed to a very wide variety of states, preventing it from overfitting to the usual starting state.
+This is intended to give the agent a wide variety of states to explore, preventing it from overfitting to the usual starting state.
 - Flattened vector of the game display with shape (1, 1848)
-- The new state size comes from `environment.size ** 2 + environment.size * state_vector_size`
+- The new state size comes from `(environment.size ** 2 + environment.size) * state_vector_size`
 - One hot encoded vectors now represent each of the things in the game:
   ```python
   empty_vector = np.array([0, 0, 0, 0])